 This internship course is designed to provide sport management track majors with a pre-professional experience under the direct and individualized guidance and supervision of a sport management specialist outside the university setting.
 Internship sites vary.
-4 semester credits

 SLM 442 Sport and Leisure Management Leadership Seminar